weaveworks/weave-gitops/README.md

 Garden version `0.12.26` was used to generate the configuration files for this repository.

-Only requirement is to run `gitops install` beforehand as need some kubernetes resources to be present in the cluster first.

 Once Garden is installed you just need to run:
 ```
 make cluster-dev